-If dividend payments become subject to additional or higher withholding or any new tax (including a higher rate of an existing tax) as a result of certain changes in law, rule or regulation, or in the interpretation thereof, and such tax cannot be avoided by use of reasonable measures available to the Company even before the Optional Redemption Date, the Company may redeem the Preferred Shares in whole, but not in part, (having given not more than 60 nor less than 30 days' notice) at the Offer Price plus all accrued and unpaid dividends, if any.
-The Redemption Price shall be paid within five (5) Banking Days of the exercise of the right to redeem the Preferred Shares.
+If dividend payments become subject to additional or higher withholding or any new tax (including a higher rate of an existing tax) as a result of certain changes in law, rule or regulation, or in the interpretation thereof, and such tax cannot be avoided by use of reasonable measures available to the Company, the Company may redeem the Preferred Shares at any time in whole (i.e. both Series 2A Preferred Shares and Series 2B Preferred Shares), but not in part, (having given not more than 60 nor less than 30 days' notice prior to the intended date of redemption) at the Offer Price plus all accrued and unpaid dividends, if any.
+The Redemption Price shall be paid within five Banking Days of the exercise of the right to redeem the Preferred Shares.